Fur trade in Montana: American Fur Company

 John Jacob Astor's American Fur Company (AFC) set up operations in St. Louis in 1822.
 By 1828 they arrived in the upper Missouri River region.
 Scotsman Kenneth McKenzie, intent on breaking into the Upper Missouri—the elusive prize of the Western fur trade—established what became Fort Union near the confluence of the Missouri and Yellowstone rivers.
 The Piegan were surprisingly ready to trade with the AFC.
 In 1830 McKenzie negotiated an agreement with a Piegan band, and sent James Kipp to the mouth of the Marias River in 1831 to organize a trading post on Piegan lands.

 The AFC soon established a similar post to trade with the Crow on the Yellowstone.
 In 1832, the paddle steamer Yellowstone was the first to reach Fort Union.
 Steamboats, being able to haul larger loads, provided a decided transportation advantage to the AFC thereafter.

 Astor's company dominated the trade in the entire Missouri River region, wresting the lucrative Upper Missouri trade from the Hudson's Bay Company traders to the north who had traded with the Piegan for decades.
 Unable to match the resources of the AFC, their main American rival, the Rocky Mountain Fur Company sold out in 1834.
+Within their history in Montana, the AFC controlled at least nine posts, enabling them to become successful among the other companies.